rule

 Text 6

-The Lord and master of all sacrifice who always longed for her, married and His wife who was very pleased having Him as her husband, gave birth to twelve sons.
+The Lord and master of all sacrifice who always longed for her, married and His wife, very pleased to have Him for her husband, gave birth to twelve sons.
 (Vedabase)

 Text 7